adap/flower/examples/dp-sgd-mnist/README.md

 Additional training parameters for the client and server can be referenced by passing `--help` to either script.

-Other things to note is that when all clients are running `dpsgd`, either increase the number of rounds or local epochs should be increased to achieve optimal performance.
+Other things to note is that when all clients are running `dpsgd`, either train for more rounds or increase the local epochs to achieve optimal performance.
+You shall need to carefully tune the hyperparameters to your specific setup.
 ```shell
 poetry run python3 server.py --num-clients 3  --num-rounds 20
 ```